 A man takes responsibility to protect.
 He doesn’t outsource this task.
 He is a protector of his family and of the weak.
 He builds the strength and skills necessary to protect.

 A man is forgiving.
 He is quick to overlook the mistakes and poor choices of others.
+He follows the guidance of Marcus Aurelius to “be strict with yourself and tolerant of others”.
 He is not naive.
-He is not blindly trusting, but he will forgive.
+He is not blindly trusting, but he will forgive and will look to find the good in others.
 He holds himself to a higher standard than that to which he holds others.
 Doing so while rejecting arrogance will always be a work in progress.

 A man is confident.
 He will not allow the haters, the critics, or the cynics to hold him back from his dreams, the things he should do, or from achievement.
 He will look to learn from others, and will give honest consideration to the criticism of others, but will not be held back by the haters.
 This does not mean that he will believe in himself irrationally.
 Instead, he will take action to acquire the skills, knowledge, and abilities required to allow him to live confidently, knowing that he can meet the challenges of life.